|

 -

-- Bronze Orange Bugs are very large bugs.
-Their is body fat and
+- Bronze Orange Bugs are very large stink bugs.
+Their body is fat and

 thick.
 They are dark bronze in colour with triangular back plate